“Teach me your way, O Lord, that I may walk in your truth…” Psalm 86:11

 I am constantly seeking to improve my education in the area of supervision, by taking classes and engaging in enrichment opportunities where I can.
 I myself participate in both peer group and individual supervision for my own spiritual direction ministry.
 And, I was regularly engaged in the work of supporting spiritual directors professionally and vocationally through my role as founding director of the Evangelical Spiritual Directors Association.

-Currently, I am available for individual supervision or consultation in person in Whitier, CA, or over Skype at reasonable rates.
+Currently, I am available for individual supervision or consultation in person in Whittier, CA, or over Skype at reasonable rates.